 Locating it with numerical precision, Dante has distinguished Limbo in a way that seems straightforward, clear, and not susceptible to confusion: it is the first circle of Hell.
 And yet, master of the manipulation of narrative — i.e., textual time — to create dialectical perspectives, Dante will dedicate the rest of canto 4 to making us disbelieve this simple fact, and indeed, how many readers “forget” that Limbo is Hell’s first circle!
 (The Undivine Comedy, p.
 37)

 [8] The Biblical righteous were liberated from Limbo by Christ when he harrowed Hell, according to Dante in 34 CE (this is the date for the Harrowing of Hell that Dante supplies in Inferno 21).
 Therefore, by the time of Dante’s journey in 1300 CE, the Hebrew patriarchs and matriarchs were long removed from Hell and lodged in Paradise.
-In 1300, a theologically orthodox Limbo should house only unbaptized infants.
+In fact, in 1300, a theologically orthodox Limbo should house only unbaptized infants.
 After the removal of the Biblical righteous, there should be no adults whatsoever.

-[9] Dante’s divergence from orthodoxy is signaled in the description of the crowds of souls gathered here, composed “of infants and of women and of men”: “d’infanti e di femmine e di viri” (Inf.
+[9] Dante’s divergence from orthodoxy is immediately signalled by the description of the crowds of souls gathered in Limbo, composed “of infants and of women and of men”: “d’infanti e di femmine e di viri” (Inf.
 4.30).
 Of the three groups of souls here specified, only infants belong in a theologically correct Limbo.
 The presence of adults here indicates that Dante has gone in a different and idiosyncratic direction.

-[11] In Virgilio’s explanation, these are the souls of those who committed no personal sin of their own but who were not baptized, hence not released from original sin, the “umana colpa” or “human sin” of Purgatorio 7.33.
+[11] In Virgilio’s explanation, these are the souls of those who committed no personal sin of their own but who were not baptized, hence not released from original sin, the “umana colpa” (human sin) of Purgatorio 7.33.
 Virgilio is very clear that the souls in Limbo did not sin: “ch’ei non peccaro; e s’elli hanno mercedi, / non basta, perché non ebber battesmo” (they did not sin; and yet, though they have merits, / that’s not enough, because they lacked baptism [Inf.
 4.34-5]).
 According to this account, the failure of these souls to worship Christ is due simply and only to their having lived prior to Christ’s birth: “dinanzi al cristianesmo” (before Christianity [Inf.
 4.37]).

 [12] Virgilio tells Dante that he himself belongs to this group of pagans who lived “dinanzi al cristianesmo” — “e di questi cotai son io medesmo” (and of such spirits I myself am one [Inf.
 4.39]) — and restates categorically that the only “defects” of the souls of Limbo are the ones named above: “Per tai difetti, non per altro rio, / semo perduti” (For these defects, and for no other evil, / we now are lost [Inf.
 4.40-1]).
-Their “defects” are thus that they were not baptized and failed to worship Christ.
+Their “defects” are thus that they were not baptized and that they failed to worship Christ.
 Their failure, according to this narrative, occurred through no fault of their own, but because of the unfortunate timing of their birth.

 * * *

-[20] Having reconfigured Limbo as a space that houses virtuous non-Christians, Dante now alters the landscape of Hell as a further means of indicating the special status of these souls.
-He had already stipulated the darkness of the abyss: “Oscura e profonda era e nebulosa” (dark and deep and filled with mist [Inf.
+[14] At the beginning of Inferno 4, he had already stipulated the darkness of the abyss: “Oscura e profonda era e nebulosa” (dark and deep and filled with mist [Inf.
 4.10]).
 Now he designates for the first circle of Hell a light that conquers the darkness: “io vidi un foco / ch’emisperio di tenebre vincia” (I beheld a fire / that carved out a hemisphere from the shadows [Inf.
 4.68-9]).
 This fire is the only light in Hell.
 Moving towards this light, he finds a “nobile castello” (noble castle [Inf.
 4.106]), surrounded by a “bel fiumicello” (beautiful little river [Inf.
 4.108]), and a “prato di fresca verdura“ (fresh green meadow [Inf.
 4.111]).
 Here the honorable souls — the poets, philosophers, and heroes — are assembled: “in loco aperto, luminoso e alto, / sì che veder si potien tutti quanti” (an open place both high and filled with light, / so we could see all those who were assembled [Inf.
 4.116-17]).

 [21] The pilgrim poses a query based on his perception that these souls are treated differently from other souls: ‘‘questi chi son c’hanno cotanta onranza, / che dal modo de li altri li diparte’’ (who are these souls whose dignity has kept / their way of being, separate from the rest?
 [Inf.
 4.74-5]).
 The remarkable answer is that the honor these souls accrued while alive was such as to win them grace from heaven: